matt-mccarrick/nnAnimalBrains/README.md

 # nnAnimalBrains
-intro neural network project to guess the weight of an animal based on its brain weight
+intro project to model the weight of an animal based on its brain weigh, using linear regression